 Ruth and Pedro will be assisted by Israh Goodall, Charlie Nemeth and Mirel: Israh is a wilderness leader, outdoor facilitator, midwife and rites of passage guide, who has more than a decade of experience navigating the inner and outer wilderness.
 Charlie has a deep passion for the beauty of wild nature and our complex relationship with it, and has studied outdoor education, facilitation, storytelling and rites of passage.
 Mirel works with questions of belonging and identity, and is engaged in an ongoing enquiry into the containers for personal transformation, from contemporary wilderness rites of passage to long-distance secular pilgrimage.

-- Arrival from 5pm on 1st September for a 7pm evening meal
+- Arrival from 5pm for a 7pm evening meal

-- Formal course start at 9am on 2nd September
+- Formal course start at 9am the following day

 WHAT'S INCLUDED: simple breakfasts & evening meals